leklachu/endless-sky-syndicate/flow.md

 - you nearly catch alphas, but they jump-drive out before you can catch them
   - if you see them jump-drive out, is there risk player with OP weapons can kill them?

+- Pug give their usual speech
+	+ reply: The same idea by the Syndicate led to this mess!
+		* not strictly true, but close enough when you're angry

 Oppose the pug

 - can you fight the pug to take them out and free humanity?